MJdiop/react-breaking-bad-api/README.md

 # React breaking bad API

-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
+Train with React JS with the breaking-bad [API](https://breakingbadapi.com/documentation), using the example of [Brad Traversy](https://github.com/bradtraversy) as a model

-Train with React JS with the breaking-bad API, using the example of [Brad Traversy](https://github.com/bradtraversy) as a model
+you can visit it 👉 [React breaking bad API](https://naughty-wright-0dcd49.netlify.app/) by [MJdiop](https://github.com/MJdiop)